Recoil77/OpenAI_Amazon/README.md

 - Some images are not fully processed by the LLM — pipeline coverage is not always 100%.
 - Web search module is planned, not yet implemented.

+## Roadmap

+We are actively developing a controller and research LLM architecture for orchestrating deep search and reasoning across a multi-source pipeline.
+Upcoming milestones include a mixed-batch fact extractor, dynamic prompt generation, and advanced hypothesis building for historical data exploration.

 ## Contacts